programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 2. Make the app.R file.

-With RStudio open, click file-\> new file -\> R Script.
-Use the menu or command/ctrl + s to save the file.
+With RStudio open, click File-\> New file -\> R Script.
+Use the menu or `command/ctrl + s` to save the file.
 Navigate to the new folder you've just created, and save the file there, entering `app.R` as the file name.
 You should now have the following files in the 'newspaper-app' folder you just created:

 {% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-1.png" alt="Figure 1.
 A Screenshot of the R file pane, showing the files needed.
 There are three files in total, App.R, the british and Irish newspapers csv, and the newspaper coordinates csv." caption="Figure 1.
 Screenshot of application folder showing the files needed." %}

 3. Load the relevant libraries

 <div class="alert alert-warning">
-It's important to note that, unlike many tutorials, the code you're about to enter will not work if run line-by-line, but only when the `app.R` script itself is run from within RStudio.
+It's important to note that, unlike many tutorials, the code you're about to enter will not work if run line-by-line, but only when the enire `app.R` script itself is run from within RStudio.
 </div>

 The first thing the app will need to do is prepare and load the data.
 This is done within the `app.R` script, but outside the UI and server elements you'll create in a moment.
 First, load all the libraries you need to use by entering the following into your console: